Teach Students About their Parks!

 When Does it Start?

 The program has flexible start dates and typically runs June through September.
-We are not accepting applicants for 2018, but other parks are, please visit the National Park Service Teacher page to learn more.
+We are not accepting TRT applicants, but other parks are, please visit the National Park Service Teacher page to learn more.

 Who is Eligible?